onenoteperpage/onenoteperpage.github.io/_posts/2022-11-01-bigs-v36-upgrade.md

 - Check the _Start Date_ and _Start Time_ are current
 - In the navigation pane, select the path `Reporting > Reports > Test Report`
 - Select `Standard Report` from the drop down
-- Click on _Generate_ report and if report generates, the Java is the correct version and hte PDF will be generated
+- Click on _Generate_ report and if report generates, the Java is the correct version and the PDF will be generated
 - Take note of the Area Name and Version info
 - Launch a Manhattan User Grid
 - Launch a Manhattan Grid